Disability in the United States: Social Security Administration

-The US Social Security Administration (SSA), defines disability in terms of an individual's inability to perform substantial gainful activity (SGA), by which it means "work paying minimum wage or better".
+The Social Security Administration (SSA), defines disability in terms of an individual's inability to perform substantial gainful activity (SGA), by which it means "work paying minimum wage or better".
 The agency pairs SGA with a list of medical conditions that qualify individuals for disability benefits.
 Individuals who are disabled will receive insurance and this ensures they will always be getting paid when they must take time off work or cannot work due to the severity of their illness.
 The SSDI and the SSI are both social security programs that will assist in payments.

 The SSA makes available to disabled Americans two forms of disability benefits: Social Security Disability Insurance, (SSDI) and Supplemental Security Income (SSI).
 Briefly, the SSDI is a program that is useful in the sense that it is like welfare, but you must have been able to work enough hours throughout your life and you must have paid social security taxes in order to be approved.
 This benefit is most useful for those who do not have severe disabilities or illnesses because those who are immobile will not have been able to work.
 The good thing about this benefit does not only do it benefit the individual, but it will benefit their family members as well.
 To go more in-depth, Social Security pays disability benefits to citizens who have worked long enough and have a medical condition that has prevented them from working or is expected to prevent them from working for at least 12 months or end in death.

 Looking at the SSI, the SSI insurance, or the Social Security Insurance program, is there to pay individual benefits who could not have worked or have little capital.
 However, for both of these insurances, the same approval is required by the individual's disability.

 Some assistance ends if the beneficiary starts working.
 If that assistance (such as personal care or transportation) is necessary for work, it creates a welfare trap where it is not possible to work despite potentially being willing and able.
 Some programs do provide incentives to work.